overwolf/overwolf.github.io/docs/api/overwolf-io.md

 #### Permissions required: FileSystem

-> Returns a string with the targeted file’s content.
+> Returns a string with the targeted text file’s content.

 Parameter | Type | Description |
 ------------ | ------------ | ------------ |